-We have vacancies from April 2018 onwards:
+We have international internship vacancies from JULY 2018 onwards:

 We offer 3 – 6 month placements for Interns who can offer one or more of the following: